 Around three-quarters of people who live in Portugal own their own homes.
 It’s a figure that has remained steady for the last decade.

 There are no restrictions on foreign property ownership here, and non-EU citizens can get a five-year residency permit (known as Portugal’s golden visa) if they buy property worth a minimum of €500,000.
 In addition to allowing you to work or study in Portugal, the golden visa allows you to apply for permanent residency after five years.

 To buy a property in Portugal, you must have a Personal Fiscal Number (Numero fiscal de contribuinte); obtain this from your local tax office.
 If you choose to open a bank account, you’ll be automatically assigned a Personal Fiscal Number.
 While you don’t necessarily need to open a bank account, it can be useful when transferring money and making regular payments during the home buying process.

 ‘Should I rent or buy a home? ‘ is one of the most common questions expats ask upon arriving at their new location.
 The answer depends on several factors, including how long you plan to stay in your new country of residence, the current property market, and the cost of an expat mortgage.

 After several years of uncertainty and falling house prices, the Portuguese economy is showing signs of recovery.

 Whether you should rent or buy depends largely on location and property type.
-While renting allows flexibility, long-term lets may be in shortage in popular resort areas, where some owners are happy to charge high rents for short-term holiday lets and leave properties empty during the quiet season.
+While renting in Portugal allows flexibility, long-term lets may be in shortage in popular resort areas, where some owners are happy to charge high rents for short-term holiday lets and leave properties empty during the quiet season.
 Read about where to live in Portugal.

 With the current historically low interest rates, however, buying property in Portugal can sometimes work out cheaper than monthly rent payments.
 For buyers, property prices in Portugal are on the rise as the economy recovers but are still relatively low following the country’s economic crisis.
 Overall, prices increased by 3.66% year-on-year in January 2016, to reach an average of €1,047 per square meter.